rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: Printable Style sheets not working, we need to improve this.
 Asking browser devs to make printing support easier :)

-AWB: the patent document is out for review.
+AWB: The patent document is out for review.
 Members should get it to their lawyers.

 ## 7. ECMA402 Status Updates